SciCatProject/frontend/docs/about-page-configuration.md

 **Result**:
 - About icon is hidden from header
-- Direct access to `/about` shows "Info page is disabled"
+- If user appends `/about` the main URL, the FE will show "Info page is disabled"

 ### Best Practices for Content